Multirotors from Takeoff to Real-Time Full Identification Using the Modified Relay Feedback Test and Deep Neural Networks: Introduction

 \subsection{Contributions}

-DNN-MRFT provides a unified approach for the identification of a linear system parameters.
-It was first introduced and applied to a second order with integrator plus time delay (SOIPTD) system depicting multirotor UAV attitude dynamics \cite{ayyad2020real}.
-The first contribution of the present paper is in the extension of the DNN-MRFT approach to multirotor UAV side motion dynamics.
-These dynamics have a relative degree of five with time delay, which requires a different treatment than SOIPTD model presented in our previous work \cite{ayyad2020real}.
-The extension of DNN-MRFT to higher order dynamics in a hierarchical fashion is presented in details, where inner loop dynamics are considered in the identification of outer loop dynamics.
-This hierarchical approach to identification through DNN-MRFT can be repeated to generalize even for higher order systems.
-The second contribution is an exact identification of open-loop system gain utilizing simulated knowledge of the considered systems.
-This mitigates amplitude inaccuracy due to the Describing Function (DF) method's low pass filtering assumption.
+DNN-MRFT provides a unified approach for the identification of a linear system's parameters.
+It was first introduced and applied to a second order plus integrator plus time delay (SOIPTD) system depicting multirotor UAV attitude dynamics \cite{ayyad2020real}.
+The main contribution of the present paper is to investigate the viability of using the DNN-MRFT approach to multirotor UAV side motion dynamics.
+These dynamics can be formulated as a fifth order system with time delay, which requires a different treatment than SOIPTD model presented in our previous work \cite{ayyad2020real}.
+Existing DNN-MRFT formulation is not suited for the identification of such higher order systems as MRFT can only produce periodic oscillations corresponding to the second and third quadrants of the complex plane.
+Harmonic balance (HB) anticipates oscillations with amplitudes that can reach up to tens of meters when running conventional DNN-MRFT on processes considered in Table \ref{tab:parameters_range}, which clearly indicates impracticality of the conventional formulation.
+The solution to this challenge is in the extension of DNN-MRFT to higher order dynamics in a hierarchical fashion where identified inner loop dynamics, including inner loop controller, are considered in the identification of outer loop dynamics.
+This hierarchical identification approach through DNN-MRFT can be repeated to generalize for any higher order systems.
+As a result of the DNN-MRFT approach, it is possible to exactly identify open-loop system gain utilizing simulated knowledge of the considered systems.
+This mitigates amplitude determination inaccuracy due to the Describing Function (DF) method's low pass filtering assumption.
 In literature, the Locus of the Perturbed Relay System (LPRS) \cite{boiko1999lprs} was suggested as an exact description of discontinuous systems.
 The proposed amplitude scaling technique in this paper is simpler, and can be directly used in controller tuning.
-The third contribution in this paper is that we have developed an algorithm based on the DNN-MRFT hierarchical identification approach that allows a multirotor UAV to takeoff without any initial controller parameters and perform identification and tuning safely for all control loops.
-This is tested experimentally on multiple sizes and designs of multirotor UAVs.
-The optimality of controller tuning is demonstrated by achieving trajectory tracking performance on a par with the state-of-the-art.
-Using the DNN-MRFT identification results, the multirotor UAV can pass through a vertical window without the need of any modification to the controller structure or gains.
-To the best of our knowledge, this is the only adaptive scheme that can take-off a multirotor UAV with zero initial gains and achieve a feedback controller that can perform such aggressive maneuvers.
+A secondary contribution of this paper is the development of an algorithm based on the DNN-MRFT hierarchical identification approach that allows a multirotor UAV to takeoff without any initial controller parameters and perform identification and tuning safely for all control loops.
+This takeoff algorithm is specific to multirotor UAVs and was tested experimentally on multiple sizes and designs of multirotor UAVs.
+The overall performance of UAV identification is demonstrated by two experiments.
+First we achieve trajectory tracking performance on par with state-of-the-art.
+Second, using the DNN-MRFT identification results, the multirotor UAV can pass through a vertical narrow window without the need of fine-tuning or any other sort of human expert input to the controller structure or gains.
+To the best of our knowledge, this is the only adaptive scheme that can take-off a multirotor UAV with zero initial gains and achieve a feedback controller that can perform such aggressive maneuvers in a completely autonomous manner.